taazarel/Uni/Probability & Confidence.md

 2. a must for experiments.
 And the experiment must be repeatable with a range of different possible outcomes and identical starting conditions.

 ## Objective Probability / Propensity
+Objective probability states that probability is... :: an objective, observable and unchanging characteristic for a certain object.
+Objective probability is the king of discrete sets of numbers, but... :: its theory breaks down when applied to continuous sets.

+## Subjective Probability

 [^1]: Given that E_1 and E_2 are mutually exclusive.
 Which means that they both cant happen at once.
 It cant both rain and not rain at the same time.